skellis46/slipbox/improvisation and the threshold of the self.md

 Our research-dancing was a somatic practice called [[authentic movement]], which normally involves two people taking turns in two different roles: a mover-dancer who improvises movement with eyes closed, and a viewer or witness who observes.
 Both the mover and witness attempt to avoid making judgments on any aspect of the experience.
 Each iteration of the practice is usually followed by a period of reflection between the two participants[^am] – something Katye and I only did after we had both danced.

 Authentic movement has a therapeutic lineage [@starkswhitehouse-1999-authentic] and is now used variously as a 'mystical practice' [@adler-2015-mandorla p.218], as a method to create movement [e.g. @voris-2018-forming], and as a performance practice [e.g. @davis-2007-maya; @mcleod-2020-dance], all while maintaining its roots in therapy [e.g. @stromsted-2026-souls].
-It is not surprising therefore that Jane Bacon describes authentic movement as a 'field of practices' [@bacon-2015-authentic p.205].
+It is not surprising that Jane Bacon describes authentic movement as a 'field of practices' [@bacon-2015-authentic p.205].

 Broadly speaking, somatic practices focus on internal bodily attunement, and an important aspect of such practices is that what the movement looks like is not important, and what it looks like reveals little of the complex internal experiences of the dancer [@ellis-2020-corporeal].
 At times in our sessions it might even have appeared as if Katye and I were bordering on doing nothing.
 The irrelevance of how the dancing appears is one thing that separates most somatic practices from the conventional oculocentric ways in which artistic dance is codified, validated and imagined.